ptnplanet/Java-Naive-Bayes-Classifier/README.md

 ((BayesClassifier<String, String>) bayes).classifyDetailed(
     Arrays.asList(unknownText1));

-// Change the memory capacity. bayes.setMemoryCapacity(500);
+// Change the memory capacity.
+New learned classifications (using
+// learn method are stored in a queue with the size given here and
+// used to classify unknown sentences. bayes.setMemoryCapacity(500);
 ```